 At first it was easy.
 I was a lawyer.
 He was an engineer.
 We made roughly the same salary.
 But then I decided to temporarily move to Colorado to help run a CBD legalization campaign.

-Before I left for Colorado, we spent an afternoon on Mint, setting up allowances for each of our fixed monthly expenses and figuring out how much we could each spend on discretionary expenses.
+Before I left for Colorado, we spent an afternoon on our budget, setting up allowances for each of our fixed monthly expenses and figuring out how much we could each spend on discretionary expenses.
 We realized we could make our budget realistic if we factored in some flexibility for random things we buy when we’re stressed, having fun, or just willing to pay for convenience that day — one small “amusement” category for each of us.

 Mostly, we both used our amusement budgets for $3 coffees.
 Especially while living so frugally, it felt good and rebellious to spend some guilt-free cash breaking the advice of every talk show financial adviser.